Maldives: Visitors

-Visitors to Maldives do not need to apply for a visa pre-arrival, regardless of their country of origin, provided they have a passport with at least 1 month validity, a complete travel itinerary (including return journey confirmed tickets, prepaid confirmed booking at a registered facility, proof of financial means for sufficient funds to support the stay in Maldives, and entry requirements for their onward destinations—such as visa and passport validity), a Traveller Declaration form (which must be filled out and submitted by all foreigners arriving in Maldives within 96 hours of the flight), and a Yellow Fever Vaccination Certificate, if applicable.
+Visitors to the Maldives do not need to apply for a visa pre-arrival, regardless of their country of origin, provided they have a passport with at least 1 month validity, a complete travel itinerary (including return journey confirmed tickets, prepaid confirmed booking at a registered facility, proof of financial means for sufficient funds to support the stay in the Maldives, and entry requirements for their onward destinations—such as visa and passport validity), a Traveller Declaration form (which must be filled out and submitted by all foreigners arriving in the Maldives within 96 hours of the flight), and a Yellow Fever Vaccination Certificate, if applicable.
 However, entry is denied to Israeli passports.

 Most visitors arrive at Velana International Airport, on Hulhulé Island, adjacent to the capital Malé.
 The airport is served by flights to and from India, Sri Lanka, Doha, Dubai, Abu Dhabi, Singapore, Dhaka, Istanbul, and major airports in South-East Asia like Kuala Lumpur International in Malaysia, as well as charters from Europe like Charles De Gaulle in France.
 Gan Airport, on the southern atoll of Addu, also serves an international flight to Malpensa in Milan several times a week.
-British Airways offers direct flights to Maldives from Heathrow Airport.
+British Airways offers direct flights to the Maldives from Heathrow Airport.